Meditation: Taoism

-The (late 4th century BCE) Guanzi essay Neiye "Inward training" is the oldest received writing on the subject of qi cultivation and breath-control meditation techniques.
+The Guanzi essay (late 4th century BCE) Neiye "Inward training" is the oldest received writing on the subject of qi cultivation and breath-control meditation techniques.
 For instance, "When you enlarge your mind and let go of it, when you relax your vital breath and expand it, when your body is calm and unmoving: And you can maintain the One and discard the myriad disturbances. ...
 This is called "revolving the vital breath": Your thoughts and deeds seem heavenly."

-The (c.
-3rd century BCE) Taoist Zhuangzi records zuowang or "sitting forgetting" meditation.
+The Taoist Zhuangzi (c.
+3rd century BCE) records zuowang or "sitting forgetting" meditation.
 Confucius asked his disciple Yan Hui to explain what "sit and forget" means: "I slough off my limbs and trunk, dim my intelligence, depart from my form, leave knowledge behind, and become identical with the Transformational Thoroughfare."